India's dancing cop becomes internet star

 But soon his viral videos made a comeback on Instagram, where he now has thousands of followers.

-Video by BBC Marathi's Pankaj Sharma and Rajesh Kumar
+Video by BBC Marathi's Mayank Bhagwat and Shahid Sheikh